 Here is a general list of day-to-day sales engineer responsibilities:

-- Collaborate with sales teams to understand customer needs and provide technical sales support
+Collaborate with sales teams to understand customer needs and provide technical sales support that helps sales reps build relationships

-- Secure and renew orders and arrange delivery
+Secure and renew orders and arrange delivery with distributors, which requires adept project management skills

-- Continuously modify and improve products to meet customer needs
+Continuously modify and improve products to meet customer needs and improve business development

 In an interview with WideOrbit, sales engineer Suzi Gomez weighed in on her day-to-day routine: